catseye/ellsync/README.md

     ellsync router.json rename art: sclupture sculpture

-This renames both the `/media/user/External1/art/sclupture` directory to `/media/user/External1/art/sculpture`, and renames the `/home/user/art/sclupture` directory to `/home/user/art/sculpture`.
-The next time a sync is run, only the files that have changed in those two renamed directories will be synced.
+This renames the `/media/user/External1/art/sclupture` directory to `/media/user/External1/art/sculpture` and *also* renames the `/home/user/art/sclupture` directory to `/home/user/art/sculpture`.
+If the contents of the source and destination directories were in sync before this rename occurred, they will continue to be in sync after the rename happens.

 Hints and Tips
 --------------